alt-gnome/libfoldy/README.md

-# libvazzy
+# libfoldy
-Library for Vala with fuzzy search functions
+Library with fincs for simpler work with folder schema

-Currently, the library contains:
-- Damerau-Levenstein distance